-If deformity is severe and functional impairment is high surgical correction mus be considered.
+If the deformity is severe and functional impairment is high surgical correction must be considered.

 The main objectives in performing surgery are to improve the cosmetic appearance and contour of the neck and to improve the scapular function when it is severely impaired.
 Best surgical results are obtained before 8 years of age.

-Surgery removes the structure that bind the scapula and relocates it.
+Surgery removes the structure that binds the scapula and relocates it.

 Modified Green scapuloplasty and Woodward procedures are most successful in Sprengel deformity.

-Both are done in moderated to severe cases of the deformity.
+Both are done in moderate to severe cases of the deformity.

 Get more stuff on Musculoskeltal Health